Flue Systems for Cubic Mini

 The only acceptable metal chimney types for wood stoves to penetrate a structure are double-wall insulated chimney, or air-cooled triple wall chimney (see NFPA-211 Chapter 5, "Selection of Chimney and Vent Types").
 Single-wall pipe and non-insulated double-wall pipe can be used for connector pipe between the stove and the chimney system, but for safety reasons, should not be used to make a roof or wall penetration.

-It’s possible that Cubic Mini pipe through your roof would stay cool enough to avoid damaging the surrounding combustibles during normal operation.
+It’s possible that Cubic Mini's non-insulated pipe through your roof would stay cool enough to avoid damaging the surrounding combustibles during normal operation.
 But if you have a chimney fire, non-insulated double-wall pipe is less likely to provide enough shielding to prevent the fire from spreading.

 Cooler flue gases, however, can also create problems.
 In cold weather, non-insulated pipe above the roof line allows flue gases to cool and condense.
 Condensing gases inside the chimney can cause poor draft, excessive creosote build-up, and chimney fires.